nomeata/haskell-for-readers/haskell-for-readers.md

 From now on, we can use the constructors, e.g. `Diamonds` as values of type `Suit`.
 This is how we *create* values of type `Suit` -- and it is the only way, so we know that every value of type `Suit` is, indeed, one of these four constructors.

+Note that `Suit` is a *type*, i.e. something you can use in type signatures, while `Diamonds` and the other constructors are *values*, i.e. something you can use in your function definitions.

 When we have a value of type `Suit` then the only thing we can really do with it is to find out which of these four constructors it actually is.
 The way to do that is using *pattern matching*, for example using the `case … of …` syntax:

 ```haskell